 For lots of people, the mention of “spring cleaning” means freshening up the inside of a house after a long winter.
 But, spring cleaning applies to your yard, too.
 A little TLC and sweat spent on your yard and tools now will pay off later in the season.
-Here are 9 essential tips to get your yard ready for spring.
+Here are nine essential tips to get your yard ready for spring.

-- Time your first cut.
-When should you start mowing?
-Generally, you should wait until temperatures are consistently above 40 degrees and the grass is at least 2-inches tall (better if you wait a little longer).
+- Time Your First Cut When should you start mowing?
+Generally, you should wait until temperatures are consistently above 40 degrees and the grass is at least 2 inches tall (better if you wait a little longer).

-- How’s the hardscaping?
+- How’s the Hardscaping?
 Hardscaping refers to rocks, patios, walkways, pavers, decks, and boxes around planters, fences, gates, arbors, gazebos, and more that need repair.
 The winter weather can do some damage to all of these things so it’s important you make the necessary updates so that you can enjoy all of these things in the warmer weather.